UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Borg:**

-But I figured, what the heck, I’ll throw in one application for graduate school.
+But I ](@yzwcynshtxpry)figured, what the heck, I’ll throw in one application for graduate school.
 I was totally test-phobic: I didn’t want to take the GRE.
 I think about it now, and it’s such a shame, because what could I lose?
 I probably would have done great, and I certainly would advise anyone who